35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ### The upshot....

+Southwark Council says it has competed 1,486 council homes, up to May 2024 (CHECK).
+This may be true, but it takes no accound of those it has had to demolish to do this.

- A total of 992 social rented homes have been demolished on the Aylesbury FDS Package A and B sites and the Tustin and Ledbury redevelopments.
-Against this, 1,196 new social rented homes will be built to replace them.
-This means that there is a net gain of just **204** social rented homes across these three big sites.
+Over two-thirds of the new council homes are from council regenerations, on the Aylesbury FDS, the Tustin and Ledbury, where a total of **992 council homes have been demolished**.
+Against this, **1,196 new social rented homes will be built** to replace them.
+This means that there is a **net gain of just 204 social rented homes** across these three big sites.

 Measured against the whole programme of completed and on site units, the 992 demolished homes reduces the total number of 3,057 social rented units to **2,065**.